jlabranche/EliteWarrior/README.md

     Mighty Rage Potion
     Cooldowns for each

-  Additional Consumes
+  Additional Consumes:

-    Magic Mushrooms (Right now it checks by item name, will likely need to check by item ID for these items)

-    consecrated sharpening stone

-      (Check to see if weapon already has it applied if so, hide it)
+    Magic Mushrooms (Right now it checks by item name, will likely need to check by item ID for these items) consecrated sharpening stone (Check to see if weapon already has it applied if so, hide it)

   Check to see which raid buffs you're missing based on raid comp

     (Will check to see if you have a shaman in your party before complaining that you're missing Kings/Might for example)

   Lexing (So more than enUS clients can use this)